beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

 ### Artifacts

-The `ray_julia` artifacts are hosted via [GitHub releases](https://github.com/beacon-biosignals/Ray.jl/releases) and will be downloaded automatically for any supported platform (currently `x86_64-linux-gnu` and `aarch64-apple-darwin`).
+The `ray_julia` artifacts are hosted via [GitHub releases](https://github.com/beacon-biosignals/Ray.jl/releases) and will be downloaded automatically for any supported platform.

-At the moment updating these artifacts is semi-automated in that the GitHub actions builds the `x86_64-linux-gnu` artifacts but builds for `aarch64-apple-darwin` must be performed manually on a compatible host system.

-To update the artifacts, ensure you are running on macOS using Apple Silicon (`aarch64-apple-darwin`) and have first have already [built Ray.jl](./developer-guide.md#build-rayjl) successfully.
-Then perform the following steps:
+To update the artifacts perform the following steps:

 1. Create a new branch (based off of `origin/HEAD`) and update the Ray.jl version in the `Project.toml` file.
 Commit and push this change to a new PR.
+The Julia CI jobs created by this PR will build the artifacts required to make a new release.

+2. Wait for the CI workflows to complete for the created PR.

-2. Navigate to the `build` directory
+3. Navigate to the `build` directory

-3. Run the `build_tarballs.jl` script builds the tarball for the host platform and Julia version used.
-Using the `--all` flag builds the host platform tarballs for all supported Julia versions.
-When running this on `aarch64-apple-darwin` we'll build those artifacts locally and then use `--fetch` to retrieve GitHub Action built artifacts for `x86_64-linux-gnu`.
-It is advised you run this within the Python virtual environment associated with the Ray.jl package to avoid unnecessary Bazel rebuilds.
-Re-running this script _will overwrite_ an existing tarball for this version of Ray.jl.
+4. Run the `build_tarballs.jl --fetch` script to fetch the GitHub workflow tarballs for all of the required platforms and Julia versions.

    ```sh
    julia --project -e 'using Pkg; Pkg.instantiate()'